AndersJessen/FaceAPIJS-ThreeJS/README.md

 # Face API JS and ThreeJS - Basic example

-This is a basic example of connecting Face API JS (https://github.com/justadudewhohacks/face-api.js) with ThreeJS (https://threejs.org)
+This is a basic example of connecting face-api.js (https://github.com/justadudewhohacks/face-api.js) with ThreeJS (https://threejs.org)

-Build on the example framework of Face API JS
+Build on the example framework of face-api.js

 ## Running the example
 ``` bash